 - National Farm to School clearinghouse This is Minnesota’s school food service staff and teachers first stop for all their farm to school needs.
-This on-line page offers info about buying preparing and serving local foods and promoting the food to students, parents and teachers.
+This online resource offers information about buying, preparing and serving local foods and promoting the food to students, parents and teachers.
 It also offers information about school gardens and the fresh fruit and vegetable program.

-- Existing Food Facilities Planning to Freeze, Dry or Otherwise Preserve Fresh Foods for Sale or Service (PDF: 310KB/2 pages)
+- Existing Food Facilities Planning to Freeze, Dry or Otherwise Preserve Fresh Foods for Sale or Service (PDF)

-- Serving Locally Grown Produce in Food Facilities (PDF: 286KB/2 pages)
+- Serving Locally Grown Produce in Food Facilities (PDF)

-- Hand Sanitizers: Not a Replacement for Handwashing in Food Service Settings (PDF)
+- Hand Sanitizers: Not a Replacement for Hand washing in Food Service Settings (PDF)

-- Existing Food Facilities Planning to Can Fresh Foods for Sale or Service (PDF: 297 KB/2 pages)
+- Existing Food Facilities Planning to Can Fresh Foods for Sale or Service (PDF)

-- "Creating and Growing Edible Schoolyards: A How to Manual for School Professionals" from the Anoka County Community Health & Environmental Services Department’s SHIP initiative and the Anoka–Hennepin School District (pdf 970kb, 36 pages)
+- "Creating and Growing Edible Schoolyards: A How to Manual for School Professionals" from the Anoka County Community Health & Environmental Services Department’s SHIP initiative and the Anoka–Hennepin School District (PDF)

 Student Education Resources

-Farm to School for Teachers: A compendium of resources for a variety of ages http://www.extension.umn.edu/farm-to-school/teachers/
+- Farm to School for Teachers: A compendium of resources

 - Farm to School: An Overview of Policy and Training Opportunities in Minnesota

-Sample School Wellness Policy: Farm to School from Public Health Law Center (pdf 263kb, 2 pages)
+Sample School Wellness Policy: Farm to School from Public Health Law Center (PDF)